alper/alpernl/content/posts/augmented-reality-in-html5/index.md

 **Update:** This already seems to be possible by putting the image back into a canvas, but I don't think that would sync up the audio properly.

 So all that is needed is the addition of an extra source and an extra method to the <video> element.
 Doesn't seem like that much, does it?

+[^1]: Though there may be better ways than a ‘magic value’ for the source attribute.